 Want to know a quick way to eat up your decorating budget?
-Paying for home repairs!
+Paying for house repairs!
 Nothing will make your “Restoration Hardware” dreams go up in smoke faster than a plumbers bill.
-So we have pulled together some easy tutorials for DIY quick fix home repairs that will keep your wallet happy, and maybe give you just a little more confidence to tackle some bigger projects next.
+So we have pulled together some easy tutorials for quick fix simple house repairs that will keep your wallet happy, and maybe give you just a little more confidence to tackle some bigger projects next.
 These are simple tutorials for you on DIY’s to do at home.
-Bathroom repair to how to fix a leaky faucet, how to patch carpet to how to install a dimmer switch and lots more!
-Don’t be afraid to give simple home repairs a try… after all, it’s the DIY generation!
+From how to fix a leaky faucet, how to patch carpet, to how to unclog a toilet and lots more!
+Don’t be afraid to give these simple house repairs a try yourself!

-Lets take a look at the most common home repairs that cost us money, and learn how to do these DIY’s at home!
+Lets take a look at the most common house repairs that cost us money, and learn how to do these DIY’s at home!

-Ok, let’s get started with the biggest headache we have with home repairs.
+Getting started with the biggest headache we have with home repairs.
 Toilets.
 So lets tackle how to fix a running toilet.
-‘Family Handyman‘ has it covered, with a complete step by step tutorial on the entire process, including detailed cross section photos of the toilet inner workings.
+‘Queen Bee of Honey Do’s‘ has it covered, with a complete step by step tutorial on the entire process, including detailed photos of the toilet inner workings.

 How to Unclog a Sink

 When you need to unclog a drain, there are several ways you can try to do it yourself before you call that expensive plumber.
-First, try this DIY drain opener recipe from ‘Buzzfeed‘.
+First, try this DIY drain opener recipe from ‘One Good Thing by Jillee‘.
 This uses no chemicals at all so it’s safe for your pipes, and your peeps!
 Use baking soda and vinegar to unclog a sink!

 The next step to unclog a sink is to try a plastic drain snake.
 You don’t have to get a large industrial snake to handle the small job of a clogged sink.
 They sell mini plastic drain snakes just perfect for the job!
 You can find them at ‘Amazon‘, or your local hardware store.
 Simply push them down the drain opening past the stopper, then pull up to remove hair and gunk.